 - Reddit and subReddits such as /startups or /apps where you can ask members for their honest feedback on your idea.
 Reddit is a thriving online community with millions of members and is a great statistical sample for a survey.

 - Social media such as Facebook and Twitter pages.

 App Business Model: Market Fit And Generating Revenue

 After validating your idea’s viability and merit, the two next steps to take would be analyzing the idea’s market fit and potential sources of revenue.

 Your business needs a good idea of how the monetization model and features of your app will be welcomed by your target audience.

-Understanding the app idea’s market fit means to comprehend your potential users behavior - specifically if they would choose your app over any other similar app.
+Understanding the app idea’s market fit means comprehending your potential users’ behavior - specifically if they would choose your app over any other similar app.

 This is where value proposition comes into play.
 And your app’s features are the characteristics of your value proposition.